JonathonLongDev/Stock-Analyzer/README.md

 Populates the Sheet: It then populates this new sheet with all the gathered financial data, neatly organizing it with labels for clarity.

-Updates a Master Sheet: In addition to creating a detailed sheet for the individual stock, the script also updates a "Potential Stocks Mastersheet."
+Updates a Master Sheet: In addition to creating a detailed sheet for the individual stock, the script also updates a "Stock Mastersheet."
 It adds a new row with the company's name, its stock symbol, and a convenient hyperlink that takes you directly to the newly created detailed sheet for that stock.

 Error Handling: The script includes error handling to manage situations where data might not be available or if it encounters issues with rate limiting from Yahoo Finance, making it more robust.